mattdesl/eslint-plugin-legacy-decorators/README.md

+# DEPRECATED

+Does not work as expected.
+Just ignore this.

 # eslint-plugin-legacy-decorators

 Tiny plugin to add `{ legacyDecorators: true }` to eslint parser options.
 This is particularly useful with [standard](https://github.com/standard).